-5. ITEMS PENDING ANALYSIS
+5. ITEMS FOR ACTION

 a.
-I move to direct the County Administrator to research and present options for Richland County to enact a Hate Crimes Ordinance [LITTLE and TERRACIO - February 4, 2025] - Mr. Brown stated draft information was provided to the committee.
-Committee members are encouraged to provide feedback before this item comes back to the committee.
+I move to direct the County Administrator to research and present the options for Richland County to enact a Hate Crimes Ordinance [LITTLE and TERRACIO - February 24, 2025] - The County Administrator, Leonardo Brown, stated the committee members have been provided with a draft ordinance.